 Update your account information

-To change your password, add a new email address, or change your phone number, use the Apple ID account page.
-To change your trusted devices, you must be an Administrator, Manager, or Instructor.
+If you're a manager, instructor, or other staff member, use the Apple ID account page to manage and update your account information.
+To change your trusted devices, you must be an administrator, manager, or instructor.